 –which many suggested might logically be expanded to much of the globe if followed to what seemed its logical scope–if its goal was not to sew alarm by mapping sites of danger, and create the quite misleading illusion that the United States was not endangered by any domestic agents who did not in fact arrive from overseas, or what the nature of the terror threat that the country faces might in fact look like or be.
 Rather than focus on individual agency, the Ban inconveniences and targets a huge range of countries with a large presence already in the United States–and many of whom already have immigrant or non-immigrant visas.

-The apparently arbitrary rationale of the ban on immigration or the entrance of homeless and nation-less refugees redefined the role of Trump’s executive on a global stage–for bizarrely, its main audience may have been domestic.
+7. The apparently arbitrary rationale of the ban on immigration or the entrance of homeless and nation-less refugees redefined the role of Trump’s executive on a global stage–for bizarrely, its main audience may have been domestic.
 But it was given new solidity and invested with new fears as it was mapped–a map that somehow gained more solidity even as the numbers of who the ban actually affected became increasingly difficult to grasp.
 News audiences were informed on FOX that the ban was limited to several countries that had been identified as threats, by the superimposition of orange layers over the seven countries.
 As shown in the television news map below in the header to this post, the image seems to have been designed to serve to reinforce and embody a friend/enemy distinction.
 Indeed, it described the effects of the ban in terms of national states as a form of international relations, excluding the degree of local chaos brought by revoking over 100,000 visas and occluding the millions of lives the executive order would impact.
-By justifying the ban as directed to countries with “a history of training, harboring, [and] exporting terrorists,” as Kelly Anne Conway did on FOX News, presenting the ban as protecting Americans from Islamic foreigners or those who “traveled abroad, were radicalized, were trained, and then did their bloodletting, their massacre, here on American soil“–as if terrorism were but a regional export.
+By justifying the ban as directed to countries with “a history of training, harboring, [and] exporting terrorists,” as Kelly Anne Conway did on FOX News, presenting the ban as protecting Americans from Islamic foreigners or those who “traveled abroad, were radicalized, were trained, and then did their bloodletting, their massacre, here on American soil“–casting terror as a regional export.

 The deliberate confusion of the number of those affected by the executive order on immigration seems to have been maintained by the government as a sort of information overload of wildly contrasting figures designed to disorient.
 If seeking to orient and inspire confidence, they abstract from the deep confusion it inspired or the legal limbo of the detained.
 Trump himself tweeted that but hundred and nine were detained, of 325,000 who entered the country, although this only refereed to those in transit on the day the order was signed: the confusion of how many are effected by the executive order approached 90,000, for WaPo, without including tens of thousands of dual-citizens; the State Department then suggested that “fewer than 60,000” visa holders would be affected by the executive order–as if to keep audiences off balance further.
 The still-uncertain number of individuals affected by the ban disoriented the nation with disproportionate data, as if to destabilize comprehension of its extreme consequences and its impact on people.
 More probably, over 134 million people banned from entering the United States, and the immigration ban affected countless more refugees in ways we have yet to begin to map.)
 We were kept off balance, but had already been warned during a long an ugly Presidential campaign of the arrival of a “ban” on the evening news and by Trump’s campaign, and the surplus numbers that the administration happily provided only seemed to remove the policy from its actual human impact, treating the executive order as a proposition whose consequences hardly needed mapping; the “ban” had been foretold during the campaign in banner headlines, even if Trump objected repeatedly to the term at first.